 With the inauguration of Wesley McNair as Maine State Poet Laureate on March 11, 2011, the Maine Writers & Publishers Alliance created the state’s first-ever Office of the Maine Poet Laureate to provide support, promotion, and funding for the poet laureate’s many initiatives.
 Since that time, the Office of the Maine Poet Laureate and the poet laureate’s initiatives have been supported by generous contributions from the Betterment Fund, Maine Arts Commission, Maine Humanities Council, and Quimby Family Foundation.

-If you are interested in providing financial support to the Maine Poet Laureate, please contact Joshua Bodwell.
+If you are interested in donating to the ongoing initiatives of the Maine Poet Laureate, please contact Joshua Bodwell.